seewhyjay/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **Note:**
-- The index refers to the index number in the displayed assignments list.
-If you want to find out the index of the assignment you want to unmark, you can use ``list-a`` to view all the current assignments you have.
+- The index refers to the position of the assignment in the assignment list.
+To find out the index of the assignment you want to edit, use the ``list-a`` command.
 </div>

 **Examples:**